gabrielcuvillier/arxwasm/README.md

 ## Port Status

 **Working!**

-...although not yet completely playable.
+...although not yet completely playable due to one remaining technical limitation.

 ### What is working